Chyna: Intercontinental Champion (1999–2000)

 In June 1999, Chyna became the first woman to qualify for the King of the Ring tournament.
 She was also the first woman to be the number one contender for the WWF Championship, but lost the spot to Mankind before SummerSlam in August.
 Later that year, she became a fan favorite again during her long feud with Jeff Jarrett.
 She challenged the British Bulldog to a match on the October 4, 1999, Raw, and defeated him.
 At Unforgiven, she had a match for the WWF Intercontinental Championship against Jarrett, which she lost.
 She defeated Jarrett for the title at No Mercy in his last WWF match, a Good Housekeeping match on October 17, in the process becoming the first and only woman to win the Intercontinental Championship.
 She also gained the services of his valet, Miss Kitty.
 Laurer said that Jarrett demanded (and received) $300,000 from Vince McMahon to lose the title cleanly to a woman.
 His contract had expired on October 16, and he was therefore not contractually obligated to appear on the pay-per-view.
 If he had not appeared, the WWF would have been criticized for false advertising, and the title's lineage would have been broken.

 Chyna then feuded with Chris Jericho over the belt, defeating him at Survivor Series, but losing the title to him at Armageddon.
-They faced off again in a match on the edition of December 28 of SmackDown!, which ended controversially with both wrestlers pinning each other.
+They faced off again in a match on the December 28 edition of SmackDown!, which ended controversially with both wrestlers pinning each other.
 As a result, then "head of authority" Stephanie McMahon-Helmsley declared them co-champions.
 At the Royal Rumble, Jericho and Chyna defended the title against Hardcore Holly in a Triple Threat match to determine the Intercontinental Champion, which Jericho won.
 Chyna's "co-champions" reign is no longer recognized by WWE and is now considered a continuation of Jericho's second Intercontinental reign.
 Afterwards, Chyna briefly teamed with Jericho.